 For this variation, you need a pair of scissors/a sharp knife, your Ziploc bag, and also some tape.
 First, tape around one corner of your Ziploc bag.
 Doing so will give the opening corner more hold and support and prevent it from ripping when squeezed.

 On top of the already mentioned tips above, you can also cut your Ziploc bag into a star tip.
 For this, you’ll need to make two incisions on the opening corner.
-Think a “V” shape.
+Think of a “V” shape.

 A tip to remember when making a DIY piping tip is to start small and slowly expand.
 This is because as the frosting reaches the opening corner, the corner will get pushed outward causing it to expand.